Explore health content from A to Z.

 Ask the health care provider about your child’s weight.
 At this age, your child should gain about 4 to 5 pounds each year.
 If he or she is gaining more than that, talk to the health care provider about healthy eating habits and exercise guidelines.

 When riding a bike, your child should wear a helmet with the strap fastened.
-While roller-skating or using a scooter or skateboard, it’s safest to wear wrist guards, elbow pads, and knee pads, as well as a helmet.
+While roller-skating or using a scooter or skateboard, it’s safest to wear wrist guards, elbow pads, and knee pads, and a helmet.

 Keep using a car seat until your child outgrows it.
 Ask the health care provider if there are state laws regarding car seat use that you need to know about.